 College of Education > About > Centers & Initiatives > Lift As You Climb > Our Projects

-Over the past two years DePaul COE students have participated in Lift programming, integrating their collective knowledge and expertise into community projects surrounding issues ranging from literacy and higher education to community-police relations.
+Over the past three years DePaul COE students have participated in Lift as You Climb programming, integrating their collective knowledge and expertise into community projects surrounding issues ranging from literacy and higher education attainment to mentoring and community-police relations.

+Our literacy group ran an extensive book drive and hosted a full-day literacy fair at a local elementary school attended by teachers, parents, students, community members, and members of the DePaul community (undergraduates through alumni).
 Our higher education group researched programs, services, and different populations of first-generation students at DePaul, conducted information sharing events at the Student Center, and presented best-practices for serving first-generation students to leaders at DePaul and other universities.

 In 2018-2019, Lift as You Climb worked with two community organizations, one a non-profit organization and the other a public school.
 At the public school, Lifters met with students and staff to discuss community-police relations.
 Lifters working with the non-profit organization organized and hosted a mothers’ retreat at DePaul.
 Participants and community members shared their experiences at the 2019 Lift Symposium.